Gkicks/expense-tracker/README.md

 - The date must:
     - Be in the format DD/MM/YYYY
     - Not be in the future
-    - Is a valid date
+    - Be a valid date

 ![enter-date-gif](assets/gifs/enter-date.gif)